Plant-Based Proteins

 Meal Ideas with Edamame

-Edamame rice bowl with tofu
+Edamame rice bowl with tofu, tempeh, or seitan

-Edamame added to tuna or salmon bowls
+Edamame added to tuna, salmon, or shrimp bowls

 Edamame snack with sea salt